USA FACT FILE

 1912 - Juliette Gordon Low founded girl scouts..

 The first newspaper in the USA using a native language was The Cherokee Phoenix

 Georgia was the first state to require birth registration.

 Kentucky has the largest cave system in the world.
 Mammoth cave has over 200 miles of caves

 Kentucky has the greatest number of miles of running water in any state except Alaska

 The first college west of the Alleghenies was Transylvania College

 The first post office west of the Alleghenies was opened at Danville Ky in 1792

-Louisiana is the only state that
+Louisiana is the only

 note: Alaska uses the term, "borough" rather than county.